 If you do not have access to the patient's medical records, and have not previously seen the patient face-to-face, a careful assessment is paramount.
 You must also give the patient your name and GMC number if you're prescribing.

 The importance of careful clinical assessment, communication, safety netting and documentation cannot be underestimated.
 You may need to justify a decision to consult with a patient remotely in the patient's best interests, safety and welfare, rather than convenience alone.

 Live telemedicine is dependent on the quality of the system being used.

 For example, a poor, low quality connection for a video consultation could place severe limitations on your ability to observe the patient and interpret signs properly.
 It's therefore important that the audio-visual content of any consultation is of high quality to ensure that consultations are safe.

 Even with the best will in the world, technology does go wrong, and doctors must ensure they have plans in place for a patient's treatment if the system fails.

 The GMC advises that doctors must, where necessary, examine the patient in person, so there should be a system in place to arrange a face-to-face consultation where appropriate.

 Common reasons for complaints and claims, such as a failure to adequately investigate symptoms, a misdiagnosis or initiating inappropriate treatment can happen whether a patient is seen face to face or remotely.

-We are aware that doctors are consulting with patients remotely by telephone or video link in place of their usual face to face consultations during the coronavirus outbreak.
-You do not need to inform the MDU that you are doing so unless you take on new work that you have not previously advised us of.
-You can do so by emailing firstname.lastname@example.org.
+We're aware that doctors are continuing to consult with patients remotely by phone or video link, having moved from their usual face-to-face consultations during the start of the coronavirus outbreak.
+You don't need to inform the MDU that you're doing so unless you take on new work that you have not previously informed us about.
+To do this, email us at firstname.lastname@example.org.